How Often Should Cast Iron Be Seasoned?

 - Rinse it under warm running water, but do not leave it to soak.
 Only use soap if needed.

-- Remove scorched food using salt or bicarb with some oil and a lint-free cloth to rub away stubborn stuck food.
+- Remove scorched food using salt or bicarb with some oil and a lint-free cloth to rub away stubbornly stuck food.
 Bicarb will also help remove strong smells from your pan.
 (Smelly Cast Iron)

 - For burnt-on food, add a bit of water to your cast-iron skillet.
 Heat it in your cooker.
-Then try scrubbing it with a brush.
+Then, try scrubbing it with a brush.
 Only resort to scourers in extreme cases.

 - Dry your cast-iron skillet right away.